silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/project.md

 Make the CSS simpler but cleaner (write less code and validate it as you go).
 If the website has so many issues that I cannot navigate it easily or even find all the features you implemented... your grade will suffer.
 Simple and working is always better than complex and buggy.

+### Learn to use Git

+[Git](https://web.fe.up.pt/~arestivo/presentation/git/#1) is a great way to keep track of code modifications within your team and merge changes into a clean, organized codebase.
+No more emailing ZIP files between your colleagues and copying and pasting the changes by hand!

+GitHub is a safe place to put your code while you are writing it, just make sure to create a private repository.
+They provide free Pro accounts for students and educators, so I think you should register [here](https://education.github.com/students).

+BitBucket is also a great free alternative, with similar [benefits](https://bitbucket.org/product/education) for students and educators.
+Atlassian, the creators of BitBucket, provide a very nice and free GUI program, [SourceTree](https://www.sourcetreeapp.com), for working with any Git repository (not just BitBucket) if you do not wish to use the git command line.

+Note: I am not in any way affiliated with these solutions nor do I get any benefit for promoting them.
+You are free to use them or not.

 ### Avoid caffeine

 Please do not wait until the last week to work seriously on the project.
 Coding (especially CSS) is not something you want to in all-nighter.